 Added complications during surgery

-Also, most anesthetics are broken down by the liver, but a fatty liver will not be able to do that job as efficiently as a healthy one, so your dog will take longer to come out of the anesthesia.
+Also a fatty liver cannot break down anesthetic as efficiently as a healthy one, so your dog will take longer to come out of the anesthesia.

-Is it safe for dogs to lose weight?
+Is it safe for old dogs to lose weight?

-A better question would be, is it safe for dogs to not lose weight?
+A better question would be, is it safe for them not to!

-Please follow the recommended plan, and make sure everyone in your household, or involved in your dog’s care, understands that as well.
-You don’t want someone sneaking him extra food or treats, when you’re not looking.
-That isn’t doing him any favours.
+Please follow the recommended plan, and make sure everyone in your household or involved in your dog’s care does so as well.
+You don’t want someone sneaking him extra food or treats when you’re not looking.

 Your vet may recommend switching over to a different brand/type of food, that will help your dog feel fuller without having to decrease the amount, or simply suggest reducing the amount of what he’s currently eating.

-If you will be switching brands, please do so gradually.
-Add the new food in small amounts to his existing food at each meal.
-Gradually increase the ratio of new to old, until he’s switched over.
-It should take about a week until he’s only eating the new food.
+If you will be switching brands please do so gradually.
+Add the new food in small amounts, gradually increase the ratio of new to old until he’s switched over.
+It should take about a week or so until he’s only eating the new food.

-Unfortunately many people misunderstand that a “treat” is just that – something to reward good behaviour, a little “something” after a walk.
+Unfortunately many people misunderstand that a “treat” is just that – something to reward good behaviour, a little “something” after a walk or for a successful training session.
 It is not a meal!!

 Vegetables like raw carrot to munch on, cooked sweet potatoes, squash or raw apple can also be used as treats.
-Ask your vet about vegetables that are suitable for your dog’s specific needs.
+Ask your vet if there are any fruits or vegetables not suitable for your dog.

 We know exercise is another piece to the whole weight loss plan, but depending on the condition of your dog, the type, length, and frequency of exercise will differ.
 Your vet will advise which form is safest.

-Perhaps your dog would benefit from short walks, 2-3 times a day.
+Your dog may not be able to take an hour long walk in one go, but he probably could do 3 or 4 15 minute walks throughout the day.
 If you live in a particularly hot climate, or when walking during the summer months, stick to earlier and later in the day.